dashedstripes/fbrz/WRITE.md

 - building an abstraction on top of DOM instead of using it directly saves me headaches
 - update values directly instead of re-rendering entire tree
 - define the API first, then worry about implementation
+- fixing when selection is made from bottom up (flip anchors using index)